 The most important factor in the success or failure of an international PR campaign comes down to mentality.

 Do the account team members collaborate in a way that leverages content and thinking across geographies?

-- Do the account team members care about what happens outside their local markets?
+Do the account team members care about what happens outside their local markets?

 Not so simple in executing.

 Here’s an example that illustrates how this plays out in real life.
 One of the client’s scientists was speaking at a conference in Seoul, Korea, and the client asked if we could leverage his international trek for PR purposes.